srkunze/fork/README.rst

 Good
 ****

-- easy way from sequential to parallel and back / easy to give it a try
+- easy to give it a try / easy way from sequential to parallel and back
 - results evaluate lazily
 - sequential tracebacks are preserved
-- cascading forks possible / thread-safety
+- cascading forks possible / it's thread-safe
 - compatible with Python 2 and 3

 Bad